 Six nights at boutique four-star accommodations; private travel for all day trips and excursions; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, most lunches and dinners; local beverages with meals.

 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for tour leader.

 Where does this trip start and end?

-Our last day is Friday, October 9, 2020.
-The closest airport is the Oaxaca International Airport (OAX) in Oaxaca, Mexico.
-Your flight home should be scheduled to depart at 1:00pm or later from here.
+Our adventure begins and ends at the Quinta Real hotel in Oaxaca, Mexico.
+The closest airport is the Oaxaca International Airport (OAX).
+On our final day, Modern Adventure will organize a transfer to OAX airport; your flight home should be scheduled to depart at 1pm or later from here.